Agentic AI use cases in the healthcare industry

 AutonomyRequires instructions to generate an outputActs independently with minimal human input

-ArchitectureGenerally monolithic (a single large model)Modular, multi-component (different modules)
+ArchitectureGenerally monolithic (a single AI model)Modular, multi-component (a blend of different AI modules)

 Learning approachPrimarily uses supervised or self-supervised learning for trainingUsually uses reinforcement learning, planning algorithms, or so-called tool-augmented reasoning